The Mutual Information In The Vicinity of Capacity-Achieving Input Distributions: Introduction

 One of the claims of Polyanskiy, Poor, and Verd{\'u} in \cite{polyanskiyPV10} is to establish \eqref{eq:strassen} with an explicit coefficient \(\TEcoefficient{}\).
 They apply an orthogonal decomposition to assert \(\mP\!-\!\overline{\mP}\!=\!\vmn{0}\!+\!\vmn{\perp}\), where \(\vmn{0}\) is the projection of \(\mP\!-\!\overline{\mP}\) to \(\kernel{\Wm}\).
 Then they argue \(\vma{0}{T}\nabla\MI{\mP}{\Wm}\vert_{\optimalset{}}\!\leq\!-\Gamma\norm{\vmn{0}}\) for some \(\Gamma>0\), see \cite[(500)]{polyanskiyPV10}.
 This claim, however, is wrong for some \(\mP\)'s on certain channels as we demonstrate through a particular channel in Appendix \ref{sec:CounterExample}.

-In our judgment, the issue overlooked in \cite{polyanskiyPV10} is the following: the projection of \(\mP\!-\!\overline{\mP}\) to \(\kernel{\Wm}\) can have a non-zero component that is also orthogonal to \(\nabla\MI{\mP}{\Wm}\vert_{\optimalset{}}\); the principle used by Strassen in \cite{strassen62} asserts merely that this component cannot be the \(\mP\!-\!\overline{\mP}\) vector itself.
+In our judgment, the issue overlooked in \cite{polyanskiyPV10} is the following: the projection of \(\mP\!-\!\overline{\mP}\) to \(\kernel{\Wm}\) can have a non-zero component that is also orthogonal to \(\nabla\MI{\mP}{\Wm}\vert_{\optimalset{}}\) and this component may, in principle, be equal to the projection of \(\mP\!-\!\overline{\mP}\) to \(\kernel{\Wm}\) itself.
+The principle used by Strassen in \cite{strassen62}, however, asserts merely that this component cannot be the \(\mP\!-\!\overline{\mP}\) vector itself.
 This principle can be strengthened using polyhedral convexity to assert that the angle between the \(\mP\!-\!\overline{\mP}\) vector and the subspace of \(\kernel{\Wm}\) that is orthogonal to \(\nabla\MI{\mP}{\Wm}\vert_{\optimalset{}}\) cannot be less than a positive constant, determined by the channel.
 In \S\ref{sec:PinskersInequality}, we use this observation together with Pinsker's inequality and an orthogonal decomposition to subspaces, to prove Theorem \ref{thm:MI-around-CAID-pinsker}, which implies \eqref{eq:strassen} with explicit expressions for \(\TEcoefficient{}\) and \(\delta\) for channels with finite input sets and arbitrary output spaces.
 Replacing the total variation norm with the trace norm, in the proof of Theorem \ref{thm:MI-around-CAID-pinsker}, we establish Theorem \ref{thm:MI-around-CAID-pinsker-quantum} in \S\ref{sec:PinskersInequality-quantum}, which implies \eqref{eq:strassen} with explicit expressions for \(\TEcoefficient{}\) and \(\delta\) for classical-quantum channels with finite input sets whose density operators are defined on separable Hilbert spaces.

 The orthogonal decomposition to a closed convex cone and its polar cone via Moreau's decomposition theorem, rather than the orthogonal decomposition into subspaces, proves to be the more effective use of the orthogonal decomposition idea for the problem at hand.
 In \S\ref{sec:Exact}, we employ Moreau's decomposition theorem and Taylor's theorem with the remainder term to prove Theorem \ref{thm:MI-around-CAID-exact}, which determines the best, i.e., the largest possible, \(\TEcoefficient{}\) coefficient for Strassen's bound in \eqref{eq:strassen} for channels with finite input sets and arbitrary output spaces.
 Theorem \ref{thm:MI-around-CAID-exact-quantum} of \S\ref{sec:Exact-quantum}, establishes the corresponding result for classical-quantum channels with finite dimensional Hilbert spaces at the output.